Filipos27/Tensorflow/README.md

 # Tensorflow
 In this repository I will put my tensorflow projects.
-In this tensorflow project we used tensorflow model for predicting temperature in all countries in Europe.
+In first tensorflow project we used tensorflow model for predicting temperature in all countries in Europe.
+In second we used ANN for predicting handwritten digits.

 ## Project temperature structure: